 ABOUT, MUSIC & MEDIA

-British, hard-hitting funk-infused Metal hailing from South East UK - Est. 2016
+British, hard-hitting, Brutal Metal hailing from South East UK - Est. 2016

 2016 - Present

-British, hard-hitting funk-infused Metal hailing from London - Est. 2016
+British, hard-hitting Brutal Metal Band hailing from the Southeast

-Founding members, Alex Punchard (guitar/bass/synth) Pete Gale (Lead vocal) and Gareth Lucas (drums and percussion) who first worked together in Hard rock quintet, Distance to Fault (Casket Records) Re-Formed in May 2016 after a 5-year break from
+Founding members, Alex Punchard (guitar/bass) Peter Gale (Vocal’s) and Gareth Lucas (drums/ percussion/Samples) who first worked together in Hard Rock quintet, Distance to Fault (Casket Records)

 Think I’ve just about recovered from Monday night...